sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 {:toc}

 # Prerequisites
+To test on Android using Docker you need to be on Linux (tested on Ubuntu).
+It will not work on OS X since there is no way to map the USB ports at the moment.

 ## Desktop
  * Install the [Android SDK](http://developer.android.com/sdk/index.html#downloads) on your desktop (just the command line tools!).
 If you are on a Mac and use [Homebrew](http://brew.sh/) just run: <code>brew install android-platform-tools</code>